cnabio/cnab-spec/401-installation-state.md

 The CNAB Installation State specification does not define where or how records are stored.
 However, this specification describes how a CNAB-based system MUST emit a claim to an invocation image, and provides some guidance on maintaining integrity of the system.
 This is done so that implementors can standardize on a way of relating a claim to operations like `install`, `upgrade`, or `uninstall`.
 This, in turn, is necessary if CNAB bundles are expected to be executable by different implementations.

 Installation data is used to inform any CNAB tooling about how to address a particular installation.
-For example, given the documents for an installation, a runtime that implements the CNAB Installation State specification should be able to:
+For example, given the documents for an installation, a runtime that implements the CNAB Installation State specification SHOULD be able to:

 - List the _names_ of installations defined within a given _namespace_
 - List the _names_ of the installations, given a _bundle name_